Nissan Maxima Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below shows estimated Nissan Maxima insurance rates for different risk profiles and scenarios.
+The chart below details average Nissan Maxima insurance rates for different risk profiles and scenarios.

-- The lowest rate with discounts is $584
+- The cheapest rate after discounts is $584

-- Drivers who choose higher $1,000 deductibles will pay around $868 a year
+- Drivers who choose higher $1,000 deductibles will pay around $80 annually

-- Choosing low $100 deductibles for comprehensive and collision insurance will increase the cost to $1,098
+- Selecting pricier low deductibles for comprehensive and collision insurance will cost $1,098

-- High risk drivers with multiple violations and an at-fault accident could pay upwards of $2,030 or more
+- High-risk insureds with serious driving violations could pay upwards of $2,030

-- The cost for full coverage for a teen driver may cost $3,822 a year
+- The cost with full coverage for a teenage driver for full coverage may cost $3,822 a year

-for a Nissan Maxima can also vary considerably based on your driver profile, the trim level of your Maxima, and policy deductibles and limits.
+Insurance rates for a Nissan Maxima can also vary considerably based on the trim level of your Maxima, your driving record, and policy deductibles and limits.

-Older drivers and high deductibles could pay as little as $900 per year on average for full coverage.
-Rates are highest for teen drivers, where even good drivers upwards of $3,800 a year.
+A more mature driver with no violations or accidents and high physical damage deductibles may only pay around $900 per year on average for full coverage.
+Rates are much higher for teen drivers, where even without any violations or accidents they should be prepared to pay upwards of $3,800 a year.
 View Rates by Age

 Where you live makes a big difference in Nissan Maxima insurance rates.
-A 40-year-old driver could pay as low as $630 a year in states like Idaho, Maine, and Iowa, or as much as $1,360 on average in Michigan, Louisiana, and New York.
+A 40-year-old driver could pay as low as $690 a year in states like New Hampshire, Ohio, and Utah, or have to pay at least $1,280 on average in Florida, Michigan, and New York.

 |State||Premium||Compared to U.S. Avg||Percent Difference|